Mithesh14/ipl-auction/ACCESS_INSTRUCTIONS.md

 2. Click "+" to add an application
 3. Allow Python or add port 8080

-## Login Credentials
+## 🔐 Login Credentials

-All users are pre-registered.
-Use these credentials:
+All users are pre-registered:

 | Username | Password |
 |----------|----------|